Moonbase59/autocue/README.md

                         (default: False)
   -w, --write           Write Liquidsoap liq_* tags to file.
 Use with care, as
                         ffmpeg can't write all tags to all file types!
-Ensure you have enough free space in your TEMP folder.
-                        (default: False)
-  -f, --force           Force re-calculation, even if tags exist (default:
+Ensure you have enough free space to hold a copy of the original file. (default: False) -f, --force           Force re-calculation, even if tags exist (default:
                         False)